Medication Assisted Treatment (MAT)

 Combined with a craving for Opioids, the weak body finds no way to deal with the situation and the patient starts using the same drug to calm it down.
 That is why most addicted persons even after knowing the harmful effects of Opioids are not able to leave these drugs on their own, they need external help, like Medication-Assisted treatment.

 Medication-Assisted Treatment Procedures

 As mentioned, the recovery process of a drug addict is not simple.
-Doctors have to combine medication with counseling and therapy to bring the addicted person back to normal life.
+Majority of opioid treatment programs Orange County and in other places combine medication with counseling and therapy to bring the addicted person back to normal life.

 Medically-Assisted treatment consists of a nice blend of these three treatments to help recovery and sustain it for a lifetime.
 As per statistics, over 2.5 million people suffer from Opioid use disorder and around 10% of them are addicted to Heroin.

 These statistics are alarming and the number of drug habituated people is increasing with every passing day.
 This calls for the need of a well-planned medical treatment and MAT (medical-assisted treatment) is the right answer so far.